How To Rent Out Your House in Lafayette, IN

 9. Prioritize Compliance and Organization

-- Schedule periodic inspections to identify issues before they escalate.
+• Schedule periodic inspections of your rental property to identify issues before they escalate.

-- Maintain accurate records for expenses, repairs, and tenant communications.
+• Maintain accurate records for expenses, property taxes, repairs, leases, and tenant communications.

-Taking these steps not only helps you stay profitable but also builds your reputation as a fair and responsible landlord.
+Taking these steps not only helps you maintain your rental income and stay profitable but also builds your reputation as a fair and responsible landlord.

 Bottom line